cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 When a ship suffers a critical hit, its crew must make a choice.
 They can either withdraw from the battle, declaring their ship inoperable, and leaving themselves at the mercy of the enemy.
 Or they can choose to fight on.
-In this case, the Suit decides to apply a hampering effect.
-This could be the malfunction of a weapon or the loss of sensor information.
+In this case, the Spacecraft Critical Hit System is activated.

 # Spacecraft Critical Hit Systems